A least 5 dead after stabbing at burning home in Queens, suspect shot and killed by police

 Another officer shot the man, identified as 38-year-old Courtney Gordon of the Bronx, who was later pronounced dead at the hospital.

-"Our 28-year veteran was able to draw his firearm, discharge his weapon to stop the assault and he was able to stop the perp," said Maddrey.
+"Our 28-year veteran is able to draw his firearm.
+He's able to discharge his weapon to stop the assault, and he was able to stop the perpetrator," said Maddrey.

 After the encounter, police said they found an 11-year-old girl with stab wounds on the ground outside the home.
 She was rushed to the hospital, but did not survive.